ayush1120/Hadoop_AutoInstall/README.md

 - Output of word count is saved in the file output.txt in PROJECT_DIR
 - pyLog.log contains all the logs.
-- Output of map reduce command (using hadoop:  mapred straming ) is stored in mapretOutput.txt
+- Output of map reduce command (using hadoop:  mapred straming ) is stored in mapredOutput.txt

 ### File Structure